TsinghuaC3I/UltraMedical/README.md

     "score":"This question would be rated as a 9.
 It requires a deep understanding of radiographic techniques, the impact of patient positioning on imaging, and the interpretation of cardiac silhouette magnification.
 Additionally, it involves technical terminology related to radiography and medical conditions."
   }
 ```

-We release the UltraMedical collections on Huggingface ...

 ## The UltraMedical Suites